A Guide To Buying A House In A Flood Zone

 You can use FEMA’s Flood Map Service Center to find out whether your home or a home you’re considering purchasing is in a high-risk flood zone.

 If you’re in an SFHA, that means you have a 1% or higher chance of experiencing flooding each year.
-While that might sound relatively low, over the course of a 30-year mortgage, that translates to a one in four chance of experiencing flooding, according to FEMA.
+That’s the definition of a 100-year flood (statistically, a 1% chance of flooding will result in a flood at least once every 100 years).
+While that might sound relatively low, over the course of a 30-year mortgage, that translates to a one in four chance (or slightly greater) of experiencing flooding, according to FEMA.

 It’s important to understand that buying a house in a low or moderate risk area isn’t a guarantee of protection from flooding.